 Ellevest offers its clients the opportunity to engage in one-on-one consultations with qualified financial planners with multiple years of experience in advising people — especially women — and helping them make the right financial decisions for their individual needs and goals.

 The goal of this program is to assist clients in determining their financial goals while encouraging the right habits to achieve them.
 The cost of these coaching sessions starts at $125 for non-members and $62.50 for members.

-All of the sessions offered by Ellevest aim to cover a specific topic, such as budgeting, career coaching, retirement planning, and debt management.
+All of the sessions offered by Ellevest aim to cover specific topics, such as budgeting, career coaching, retirement planning, and debt management.
 The company also offers unlimited access to a Certified Financial Planner (CFP) if the client needs it.

-Ellevest offers retirement planning and retirement account management services that follow the robo-advisor’s portfolio allocation algorithms, while also performing periodic adjustments as someone advances towards retirement age.
+Ellevest offers retirement planning and retirement account management services that follow the robo-advisor’s portfolio allocation algorithms while also performing periodic adjustments as someone advances toward retirement age.

 Ellevest does not charge a percentage fee on the balance it manages for retirement accounts, but users do have to sign up for the Plus or Executive package to be granted access to this service.

 Ellevest permits up to six different customized investment accounts, all created to achieve a specific financial goal.
 The robo-advisor is designed to build a portfolio that aims to achieve the goals set on each account, and there’s a wide range of goals users can decide to set, including retirement, starting a business, taking a vacation, or experiencing a one-off adventure.